w3f/polkadot-wiki/docs/learn/learn-polkadotjs.md

 ## Polkadot-JS Apps

 Polkadot-JS Apps is the native Polkadot/Kusama/Substrate UI for interacting with a node, allowing access to all features available on Substrate chains.
+Polkadot-JS Apps also allows developers to to interface with a local node.

 > Note that the UI may not precisely align with the functionality of individual parachains.